 Roll down with straight legs, vertebra by vertebra, until you are back to the start position.

 5. Breathing and Tips

 - These instructions give a basic breath pattern - an inhale or exhale for each part of the exercise with the exhale on the most exertion.
 However, you might want to to try it the way Joseph Pilates has it in Return to Life which is to go over and up into the jack knife on one inhale.
 Then exhale to legs over.
 Hold to inhale.
 Roll down.
 Then exhale when your are down.

 - It is easy to get caught up in the neck and shoulder area.
 Keep your neck and chest released toward the floor and your shoulders away from your ears.
-Even our model has a little extra tension in the shoulders.
-She will work keeping a longer neck by letting her shoulder blades slide down her back as she moves.
+Notice how Jonathan Urla has an open chest with long neck in this angle of Jack Knife.

 Next in the classic sequence: side kicks